 Experienced nurses bring much more than just their clinical expertise; they carry with them a wealth of institutional wisdom gained throughout their careers.
 Hospitals now embrace creating less physically demanding roles, i.e., patient education, mentoring, and administrative support; some even consider remote care coaching.

-These nurses are also engaged in advisory boards, innovation panels, and even clinical research.
-Recognising their contribution beyond the bedside would be a key in taking care of the nursing shortage.
+Nurses also actively serve on advisory boards, contribute to innovation panels, and participate in clinical research.
+Recognizing their contribution beyond the bedside would be a key in taking care of the nursing shortage.

-The nursing shortage of 2025 is no longer a looming threat; it’s a reality that’s reshaping the healthcare system in real time.
-The effects of nursing shortage are being felt across every department, every discipline, and every patient interaction.
+The effects of nursing shortage are being felt globally across every department, every discipline, and every patient interaction.
 Yet amidst the strain, action is being taken.
 From policy reforms and institutional backing to cutting-edge technology and smarter workforce strategies, the foundations for meaningful change are being laid.

 At the heart of these efforts are the nurses themselves – resilient, adaptable, and committed.
 It’s their leadership, mentorship, and innovative spirit that will carry the profession forward.